Search RHCG Website

 • a bifid scrotum

-• bilateral impalpable testes
+• bilateral undescended testes

-Communicating with parents when sex assignment is uncertain
+E. Communicating with parents when sex assignment is uncertain

-Encountering a neonate with suspected DSD on a postnatal check
+F. Encountering a neonate with suspected DSD on a postnatal check

-In the event that the above features are picked up late, i.e at neonatal discharge check when sex may have already been assigned, the neonatal consultant on-call should be informed on the day so that the concerns regarding the baby can be conveyed to parents.
+In the event that the above features are picked up late, i.e at neonatal discharge check when sex may have already been assigned, the neonatal consultant on-call should be informed on the day so that the concerns regarding the genitalia can be conveyed to parents.
 Advise the parents that the sex of the baby is uncertain, and further assessment will need to be carried out over the next few days.

-Initial Investigations in a case of suspected DSD
+G. Initial Investigations in a case of suspected DSD

 • The neonatal consultant on call should be informed about the baby.